jafingerhut/cljol/doc/README-gallery.md

 that, it will try to realize the lazy sequence in order to convert its value to a string.
-You can configure the contents of the node labels in figures produced by giving a sequence of functions as the value assocaited with the key `:node-label-functions` in a map of options passed to most of the `cljol` functions.
+You can configure the contents of the node labels in figures produced by giving a sequence of functions as the value associated with the key `:node-label-functions` in a map of options passed to most of the `cljol` functions.

 Here is the default value used if you do not provide an options map,